aspose-slides/Aspose.Slides-Documentation/net/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-html/_index.md

 }
 ```

-## **Embed All Fonts When Converting Presentation to HTML**
+## **Link All Fonts When Converting Presentation to HTML**
-Aspose.Slides provides the [EmbedAllFontsHtmlController ](https://apireference.aspose.com/slides/net/aspose.slides.export/embedallfontshtmlcontroller)class that allows you to embed all the fonts in a presentation while converting the presentation to HTML.

-To prevent certain fonts from being embedded, you can pass an array of font names to a parameterized constructor from the [EmbedAllFontsHtmlController ](https://apireference.aspose.com/slides/net/aspose.slides.export/embedallfontshtmlcontroller)class.
-Popular fonts, such as **Calibri** or **Arial**, when used in a presentation, do not have to be embedded because most systems already contain such fonts.
-When those fonts are embedded, the resulting HTML document becomes unnecessarily large.

-The [EmbedAllFontsHtmlController ](https://apireference.aspose.com/slides/net/aspose.slides.export/embedallfontshtmlcontroller)class supports inheritance and provides the [WriteFont](https://apireference.aspose.com/slides/net/aspose.slides.export/embedallfontshtmlcontroller/methods/writefont) method, which is meant to be overwritten.
+Instead of embedding fonts (which increase output HTML size) you can link it by implementing your own version of controller (LinkAllFontsHtmlController in the example below).

 This C# code shows you how to link all fonts in the output HTML document (excluding "Calibri" and "Arial", that the system already contains):